damar-wicaksono/uqtestfuns/docs/index.md

 ```
 :::

-:::{grid-item-card} Available Functions
+:::{grid-item-card} User Guide
 :text-align: center

-Be sure to browse through all the available test functions in UQTestFuns.
+Be sure to browse through all the available test functions in UQTestFuns;
+they are also crudely classified into their usage in typical UQ analyses.
 Need a reference on how to define a probabilistic input model,
 there's a dedicated section on that!
 +++